The Landscape

 Cathy Martin

 Unblemished vistas and iconic Wisconsin landscapes are the focus of Cathy Martin’s paintings.
-Without any formal training, Martin's paintings reveal a true artist's intuition through complex detailing and intriguing compositional choices.
+Martin's paintings reveal a true artist's intuition through complex detailing and intriguing compositional choices.

 A Wisconsin farmer by trade, Martin's paintings recount a long history of early mornings on the family farm and a subtle longing for life little changed from generation to generation.
 The artist's pristine paint handling and authority over light and shadow match her unique visions and command of realism.